A Haldane-Anderson Hamiltonian Model for Hyperthermal Hydrogen Scattering from a Semiconductor Surface: Introduction

 Several nonadiabatic mixed quantum-classical simulation methods have been proposed in the past and applied to dynamics at metal surfaces.
 This includes the mean-field Ehrenfest method,\cite{Li2005} the independent electron surface hopping (IESH) method,\cite{shenvi09, Gardner2023} and the broadened classical master equation (BCME) approach.\cite{Dou2016a} The IESH method is based on mapping the many-electron system onto an independent many-electron system represented by a Newns-Anderson Hamiltonian (NAH).
-Several mixed-quantum classical molecular dynamics simulation techniques based on the NAH picture have recently been benchmarked for low-dimensional model systems, describing molecule and atom interactions with metal surfaces.\cite{gardner2022,gardner2023b} Furthermore, scattering simulations incorporating nonadiabatic and nuclear quantum effects via the hierarchical equation of motion approach were conducted to provide numerical exact reference data.\cite{dan2023,preston2025} In these works, both IESH and BCME were found to closely agree with full quantum dynamics in their description of nonadiabatic effects during hyperthermal scattering from metal surfaces.
+A variety of mixed-quantum classical molecular dynamics simulation techniques based on the NAH picture have recently been benchmarked for low-dimensional model systems, describing molecule and atom interactions with metal surfaces.\cite{loaiza2018,gardner2022,gardner2023b} Furthermore, scattering simulations incorporating nonadiabatic and nuclear quantum effects via the hierarchical equations of motion (HEOM) approach were conducted, which can provide numerically exact reference data.\cite{dan2023,preston2025,Shi25} In Ref.~\citenum{preston2025}, both IESH and BCME were found to closely agree with full quantum dynamics in their description of nonadiabatic effects during scattering of hyperthermal diatomic molecules from metal surfaces.
 Recently, IESH simulations have been performed on high-dimensional NAH representation for CO scattering from Au(111) based on constrained density functional theory calculations and machine learning representations.\cite{meng2024, hong2025} The resulting NAH model captured energy dissipation due to phonon and EHP excitation, showing the utility of the NAH representation for gas surface dynamics.